microsoft/rushjs.io-website/pages/configs/rush_json.md

    * Installation variants allow you to maintain a parallel set of configuration files that can be
    * used to build the entire monorepo with an alternate set of dependencies.
 For example, suppose
    * you upgrade all your projects to use a new release of an important framework, but during a transition period
-   * you intend to maintain compability with the old release.
+   * you intend to maintain compatibility with the old release.
 In this situation, you probably want your
    * CI validation to build the entire repo twice: once with the old release, and once with the new release.
    *
    * Rush "installation variants" correspond to sets of config files located under this folder: